jbehave/jbehave-core/README.md

 Keep an eye on the  [Github Actions](https://github.com/jbehave/jbehave-core/actions?query=workflow%3A%22JBehave+CI%22) server for JBehave builds.

-### JDK
+### JDK Version

-JDK version required:

-1.8 or above at build and runtime (tested with Oracle JDK on different platforms)
+JDK 8 is needed to build the JBehave-core modules (tested with Oracle JDK on different platforms).
+You may have to follow instructions in https://stackoverflow.com/questions/43690435/failure-to-find-org-jenkins-ci-pluginspluginpom2-11-in-https-repo-maven-apa to get the Jeknins module building.

+End users can use JDK 8 or above in theor own projects that use JBehave for testing.

 ### Maven

 [Maven](http://maven.apache.org) version required to build: 3.5 or above (while tested with 3.5.x it may also work with previous 3.x versions)

+Some additional setup may be required to build the

 ### Encoding